pubky/pkarr/README.md

     - Records are heavily cached like in any DNS system.
     - You are expected to update your records rarely, so you should expect relays to enforce harsh rate-limiting.
     - Records are going to be cached heavily to reduce traffic on the DHT, so updates might take some time to propagate, even if you set TTL to 1 second.
-    - In case of a chache miss, traversing the DHT might take few seconds.
+    - In case of a cache miss, traversing the DHT might take few seconds.

 ## Why?